In Part 1, I shared the “journey” of creating Velocity Lapse (a time-lapse app for Android), up to the first internal testing release.

 What do I mean?
 Well, I won’t be showcasing Velocity Lapse using stock photography or other images not captured with the Velocity Lapse (unless it is clear that the images are externally captured).

-You may be surprised, but sadly it is not uncommon for even well-known apps - even some mobile camera apps - to use stock photography for the app store listing.
+You may be surprised, but sadly, it is not uncommon for even well-known apps—even some mobile camera apps, to use stock photography for the app store listing.

-Now, for some apps I think that it is fine to use stock photography, such as photo editors, because there is nothing to say what camera took the image.
-However, for an app where the camera functionality is a big feature (or, gasp -the main feature!), the best way to showcase the app is by displaying images that it captured.
+However, for an app where the camera functionality is a big feature (or, —gasp—the main feature!), the best way to showcase the app is by displaying images that it captured.
 Anything else would seem to be deceptive and/or misleading in my mind.

 Promotion and my social media strategy

-So, I created a Youtube channel and began posting time lapse videos there.
-I also created an Instagram account but it sat there unused for a few months, until I got around to making content to post there.
+So, I created a Youtube channel and began posting time-lapse videos there.
+I also created an Instagram account, but it sat there unused for a few months, until I got around to making content to post there.

-All in all, this was a pretty good strategy looking back at the successes in both avenues.
+All in all, this was a pretty good strategy, looking back at the successes in both avenues.

-User testing and UI refactoring
+User testing and the interface refactoring loop

 The most useful method of conducting user testing that I have found is physically watching the test users use the app.
 I mean practically looking over their shoulder and writing down notes about their interaction.
-Getting face to face feedback, both positive and negative and seeing how people use the app in real life crushes some dreamy, false notions you can have as a developer/designer about how the app should work.

 Getting this feedback at this point brought up some good ideas for improvements as well as confirmed some ideas that I was personally hesitant to implement (I’ll admit).

-Introducing the bottom nagivation bar
+Introduction of the bottom nagivation bar

 Bottom navigation